cloudmobi/CloudmobiSSP/android-sdk.md

 	}
 ```

-* Update the AndroidManifest.xml for Reward Video:
+* Update the AndroidManifest.xml for Rewarded Video:

 ``` xml